nithishsingh/Coding_Hub/blog.md

 print(greeting.format_map(person)) # Output: "Hello, my name is Nithish and I am 25 years old"

 # index(): To search the string for a specified value and to get its position.
-greeting = "Welcome to Hashnode" print(greeting.index("Welcome")) # Output: 8
+greeting = "Welcome to   Opengenus" print(greeting.index("Welcome")) # Output: 8

 # isalnum(): To get a true value if all characters in the string are alphanumeric.